How to Come Out As Lesbian, Gay, Bisexual or Transgender

 You might have watched TikTok lesbian content or binged every episode of The L Word, read articles and memoirs by queer people, or started following lesbian couples on Instagram.
 You may even have the urge to try lesbian sex.
 It’s not that you’re a lesbian just because of these things, but it could be an indication that you are.

-Other Posts: How to Understand Gay and Lesbian People in the Workplace
+Other Posts: How to Know You're a Lesbian

 Once you’ve worked out your feelings, it’s time to decide if you’re ready to come out as lesbian.
 It’s not necessary to tell anyone immediately, but it’s a good idea to have a support network in place.
 You can call a support line, talk to a friend, or speak with your GP for emotional and practical help.